Rustic Ikea trestle desk or sewing table

 What a difference!
 I love the fact that the trestle table legs come as unfinished solid wood, making this a super easy project.

-Wrap a high grit quality sandpaper around a sanding block instead.
+2. Wrap high grit sandpaper around a sanding block, and give it a gentle sand.

-I have been following this advice and I will admit it really upped my project quality game!
+I have been following this advice my woodworking brother gave me and I will admit it really upped my sanding quality game!

 Assembling the trestle legs